espressif/esp-at/docs/en/Compile_and_Develop/How_to_use_ESP_AT_Classic_Bluetooth.md

 // conn_index, Key
 AT+BTKEYREPLY=0,123456
 ```
-If ESP32 has the ability to output, You need to enter this password on the remote device：
+If ESP32 has the ability to output, You need to enter this password on the remote device:

 ```
 +BTKEYNTF:0,123456